sarahmonster/hire-sarah/_projects/rivet.md

 {% include portfolio-panel.md
   metadata="Introduction"
   heading="The challenge"
-  content="Building a website from scratch is a challenge for small businesses.
-They often lack the resources to pay a professional, so they're forced to learn a task they don't have much interest in in order to get their web presence established.

-  On WordPress in particular, setting up a website can be a painful process involving a great many steps, hops, and jumps and context-switching.
+  content="Building a website from scratch is a challenge for small businesses, who often lack the resources to pay a professional.
+Doing it yourself can be a painful process involving a great many steps and continual context-switching.
 Even for agencies and freelancers who build WordPress sites every day, the process is needlessly complex and time-consuming.

   Often times businesses give up and have no website at all—settling on just a Facebook page as their web presence.
-We can do better.

   Rivet aimed to simplify that process and make it as easy as possible for small businesses to get up and running with a simple one-page website that would meet their needs.
-Essentially, I aimed to build a tool to design and build a website for a business, much the way I used to for my freelance clients."
+The goal was to automate as much of the process of designing and building a website as possible."

   image="/assets/img/rivet/landing-page.png"
   alt="The landing page for the Rivet website."